Plant to Remember. Plant to Celebrate. Plant to Leave a Legacy.

 You are not alone in your desire to toast and celebrate those significant moments in your life.
 My Olive Tree has been able to assist hundreds of Believers like yourself in commemorating life-changing events and moments by sowing into God’s Holy Land.

 “As a mother of younger children, I searched for ways to help my son and daughter understand Israel’s role in God’s story—in their story.
 I knew they were getting biblical teaching at church, but I wanted something that would really hit home with them and make the Bible come to life.
 They viewed Israel as a ‘far-off land’ and not something real, where Jesus walked and would return.
 That’s why I decided to commemorate their birthdays in a different way.
 I sponsored 2 My Olive Tree trees in my children’s names.
-They received the Certificate of Authenticity in the mail.
 They were ecstatic!
-They couldn’t wait to frame them and put them on their bedroom walls.
 This opened a door for me to help them better understand the land of Israel and God’s plan to restore it.”—Shannon, UT

 Legacies are established and moments are commemorated for generations to come by the simple act of planting an olive tree or grapevine in Israel.
 The long-life cycle of the seed and the hope it represents will be not only a beacon of your life and legacy, but also a representation of the anointing that God has placed on you as a follower of Christ.

 the word which He commanded, for a thousand generations,

 and confirmed it to Jacob for a statute,